yhan337-alt/Making-journal/journal-pages/week-06.md

 ### 1. Consultation Reflection

-During the project proposal consultation, the tutor noted that my initial concept had become overly complex due to multiple ideas being developed at once.
+During the project proposal consultation, the tutor noted that my initial concept had become overly complex because multiple ideas at once.
 In particular, the link between AI and reduced human communication was seen as underdeveloped, which weakened the clarity of the project’s focus.

-The most important feedback was the question of what I wanted the audience to feel.
-I initially aimed to evoke understanding and empathy, but this helped me realise the need to separate emotional intention from data representation.
+The key feedback was the question of what I wanted the audience to feel.
+I initially aimed to evoke understanding and empathy, but this led me to separate emotional intention from data representation.
 As a result, I refined my focus toward visualising patterns of invisible participation through structured data.

-I decided to remove the AI.
-Instead, I redefined the project around “invisible participation,” focusing on silence, hesitation, and non-response as forms of engagement.
+I removed the AI and redefined the project around “invisible participation,” focusing on silence, hesitation, and non-response as forms of engagement within university learning environments, particularly among multilingual and international students.

-Silence was then reframed not as an emotional state, but as a form of participatory data that can be observed and translated into physical outputs.
+Silence was reframed not as an emotional state but as a form of participatory data that can be observed and translated into physical outputs.

 This shift led me toward a data physicalisation approach, where unseen participation is made visible through material accumulation.

-This consultation was a key turning point in clarifying and simplifying my project direction, allowing me to focus on directly collected participatory data to visualise silence as a structured system.
+This consultation became a key turning point in clarifying and simplifying my project direction, allowing me to focus on directly collected participatory data to visualise silence as a structured system.

 ---